 Carrot fly is a particularly destructive pest.
 Most active between May and October the larvae of these small black flies feed on carrot roots.
 The larvae also tunnels into the root causing rot.

 A similar pest is the carrot rust fly.
 Most common in the northwest the larvae of these small, green flies target the roots of plants.
-At their most problematic in the spring, many gardeners delay planting until early summer.
+At their most problematic in the early spring, many gardeners delay planting until early summer.
 Alternatively covering the crops with a protective mesh or floating row will offer some protection.

 Aphid infestations are best washed away with a blast from a hosepipe.
 An application of soapy water or neem oil can also be used to get rid of particularly persistent infestations.